Squawker

 Migration path

-Compare Dialpad for communications breadth and Squawker for revenue workflow depth.
+Compare Dialpad for communications breadth and Squawker for connected records, attribution, and revenue execution.

 • Map the live demand source first.